You have probably heard it many times.

 The habit effect

-- anything easier feels too slow
+From there, anything easier feels unfamiliar.

 The common behavior